Updated May 27, 2025

 Well, for starters, a few years ago, glyphosate made a huge splash in the news when it was reported that commercial feminine care products like disposable pads and tampons contained incredibly high levels of this terrible pesticide residue.
 So, women were putting one of the worst chemicals ever made into one of the most sensitive areas of the body.

 The study reported their discovery that a whopping 85% of all cotton feminine products tested positive for glyphosate.
-In addition, 62% of the sample they used tested positive for aminomethyl phosphonic acid (AMPA), which happens to be a derivative of glyphosate.
+In addition, 62% of the samples they used tested positive for aminomethyl phosphonic acid (AMPA), which happens to be a derivative of glyphosate.

 If you aren’t exactly sure what glyphosate is, the World Health Organization’s (WHO) cancer research division has ruled it to likely be a carcinogen -- so, it’s bad news.
-It’s the main ingredient used in Monsanto’s widely popular weed killer, Roundup, which is widely used on staple crops, including cotton, which in many cases, is usually genetically modified and is also what conventional feminine products also happen to be made of.
+It’s the main ingredient used in Monsanto’s widely popular weed killer, Roundup, which is widely used on staple crops, including cotton, which in many cases, is usually genetically modified and is also what conventional period products also happen to be made of.

 The toxicity of glyphosate is nothing new, but commercial feminine care manufacturers have done an excellent job of hiding the truth from the general public.
-Thankfully, more reports, studies, and research are being published daily about the dangers of this terribly-toxic chemical, and the truth is becoming more well-known.
+Thankfully, more reports, studies, and research are being published daily about the dangers of this terribly toxic chemical, and the truth is becoming more well-known.

 What is a Menstrual Reusable Pad?